 Maura Hahnenberger is an Assistant Professor in the Geosciences Department at Salt Lake Community College, where she teaches and advises in the Atmospheric Sciences and Geography programs in both face to face and online settings.
 Maura is the founder of the WaterGirls outreach program which provides middle school girls with field experiences conducting water science.
 She also serves on the boards of the Utah Chapter of the American Meteorological Society and the SLCC Chapter of the Utah Women in Higher Education Network.
 Her research and teaching interests center around natural and human-caused environmental hazards including dust storms, air pollution, and hazardous weather.
 She received her B.S. and M.S. in Meteorology and Ph.D. in Atmospheric Sciences from the University of Utah studying dust storms in the eastern Great Basin of Utah.

-Rachel Licker is an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the U.S. Department of State.
-Through her fellowship, Rachel works on environmental finance and the implementation of several multilateral environmental agreements.
-Prior to her fellowship, Rachel carried out research on the effects of climate on human migration while at a postdoc at Princeton University.
+Rachel Licker is a senior climate scientist with the Climate & Energy Program at the Union of Concerned Scientists.
+In her role, Dr. Licker communicates climate science to policymakers, the public, and the media.
+Prior to her current position, Rachel was a AAAS Fellow at the U.S. Department of State and carried out research on the effects of climate on human migration while at a postdoc at Princeton University.
 Her research interests also span the effects of climate and social factors on global and regional crop production.
 She holds a Ph.D. in Environment and Resources and a B.S. in Biology from the University of Wisconsin-Madison, as well as a M.S. in Environmental Studies and Sustainability Science from Lund University in Sweden.

 Aisha Morris is an Education Specialist and the Director of the Research Experiences in Solid Earth Science for Students (RESESS) internship program managed by UNAVCO.
 Aisha’s primary area of focus is crafting strategies for attracting, training, and retaining the diverse geoscience workforce of the future.
 In her current position, Aisha is responsible for UNAVCO’s Geo-Workforce Development Initiative, including managing undergraduate and graduate student internship programs and supporting early career professionals as they transition into the geoscience workforce.
 Aisha’s graduate and postdoctoral research interests focused on the geology and evolution of volcanic terrains on Earth and terrestrial planets.
 Aisha earned her B.Sc. in Geology from Duke University and both her M.Sc. and Ph.D. in Geology and Geophysics from the University of Hawaii at Manoa.